Dashboards

 ### **Example 1:** Set the `backgroundColor` property

-The following shows how to set background color to "black" for a Dashboard in different ways:
+The following examples show how to set the background color to `"black"` for a Dashboard in different ways:

 * Named colors:<br>